...about your utility bill from the City of Raleigh

 Yes, under certain conditions water leak adjustments may be made for leaks that have been repaired, or for exceptional unexplained increases in consumption that have been validated by a plumber and/or Public Utilities Meter Operations staff.
 A leak adjustment may occur only after a leak has been repaired and may require a verified meter read by the City of Raleigh's Public Utilities Department.
 Administrative fees will not be adjusted.
 Leak adjustments will cover no more than a two-month consecutive period.
 Only one financial adjustment associated to billed usage will be allowed every two years per premise.

 Water leak adjustments must be requested by contacting the Utility Billing Division and be accompanied by a plumber's receipt or other proof of repair.
 An exceptional unexplained increase in usage must be verified.
-A determination is made and a letter is sent to the mailing address on file within the billing system stating approval or disapproval of the leak and the details.
+A determination will be made and a letter will be sent (to the mailing address on file within the billing system) stating approval or disapproval of the leak adjustment request and the details.

 Contact Utility Billing to determine if you qualify for a leak adjustment.